Webinar Training | Using Behavioural Economics to Improve Strategic Decisions

 - How people make decisions

-- How people manage themselves - The common myths in
+- How people manage themselves

 - How much information is required?